eltociear/kiro-chan/README.md

 1. **Auto Start**: Kiro appears in the status bar when VS Code starts
 2. **Animation**: Automatically switches to active animation when typing
 3. **Toggle**: Click on Kiro in the status bar to show/hide
+4. **Text Color**: Customize Kiro's text color from VS Code settings
-4. **Task Complete**: Get notified when you've been inactive for 10 seconds
+5. **Task Complete**: Get notified when you've been inactive for 10 seconds

 ## Settings